striblab/20200609-unrest/README.md

-# 20200430 Actblue
+# 20200609

-Analysis of ActBlue filings from Minnesota
+Analysis of police and fire reports surrounding unrest after George Floyd's death in Minneapolis

 ## Data